 How to grow strawberries

-The exact timing depends on the cultivar.
+The exact timing depends on the cultivar, with the main summer-fruiting varieties divided into early, mid and late-season types.
 These larger harvests are ideal if you plan to make jam with your strawberries, as you will require a glut of fruit in order to do this.

 It’s also worth mentioning the alpine, or wild strawberry, Fragaria vesca.
 Technically an everbearing strawberry, it also does well in gardens.
 The fruits are small and a bit dry but with an intense flavour.
 They spread easily and make an excellent ground cover, which is another perk as the dainty leaves are ornamental.

 Your local garden centre will probably have a selection of different varieties, so you can pick and mix your plants for a long cropping period.
 Make sure you pick plants with plenty of healthy green leaves, that are fairly compact and not too leggy.
 There are also many mail order specialist suppliers.
 Always ascertain that the strawberries are virus-tested or certified virus-free.

 When to plant strawberries